Depp-Heard defamation trial: What is the jury considering?

 THE JURY'S JOB

-The seven-member jury must decide if two passages and the headline of the article are defamatory.
-The jury verdict form gives jurors instructions on how to determine that, including by asking them whether the statements were about Depp, were false and had a defamatory implication about him.
+The seven-member jury had to decide if two passages and the headline of the article were defamatory.
+The jury verdict form gave jurors instructions on how to determine that, including by asking them whether the statements were about Depp, were false and had a defamatory implication about him.
 Because Depp is a public figure, Heard can only be found guilty of libel if the jury decides that she acted with "actual malice," meaning that she either knew what she wrote was false or that she acted with reckless disregard for the truth.
 Heard's lawyers told the jury Depp's libel claim must fail if Heard suffered even a single incident of abuse.

 HEARD'S LAWSUIT